 5. Relieve Insect Bites & Stings

 While activated charcoal can pull out the dirt from your skin, it can also draw out the itch-causing toxins from mosquito bites and bee stings.
 Try this black salve recipe and cover with a bandage because it can be a little messy.
 You can also make a calamine lotion with similar effects–essential oils make it smell lovely!

 6. Clear Acne

-Acne-prone skin will love this homemade activated charcoal face mask from the Free People blog.
-It can be used topically or on the entire face, sucking the toxins out of the skin and helping to get it clearer faster.
+Acne-prone skin will love these homemade activated charcoal face masks.
+They can be used topically or on the entire face, sucking the toxins out of the skin and helping to get it clearer faster.